A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

-Action-related and worker-related information is used to define the suitability of the worker to the action and is exploited to dynamically compute costs in the MILP formulation.
-Moreover, the job should be provided in BT form as explained in \autoref{ssec:hrc_model} and the action which the robotic workers are capable of executing should be pre-programmed.
+Action-related and worker-related information is used to define the suitability of the worker for the action and is exploited to dynamically compute costs in the MILP formulation.
+Moreover, the job should be provided in BT form, and the actions that the robotic workers are capable of executing should be pre-programmed.
 In the online phase, the BT communicates to MATA the feasible actions that should be assigned according to the plan.
 For those actions, the worker-to-action suitability is evaluated and embedded in the MATA as problem costs.
-Once the MILP solver returns the workers-actions pairs, the Agent Handler ensures that each action and allocation mode is broadcast to the designated worker.
+Once the MILP solver returns the worker-action pairs, the Agent Handler ensures that each action and allocation mode is broadcast to the designated worker.
 If the worker is a human, the handler communicates the action to the worker's AR interface, enabling a negotiation in which the worker can accept or refuse to execute the action; otherwise, if it is a robot, a combination of action primitives is activated.
+It is important to highlight that a rejection of the human in the negotiation phase does not imply a direct allocation of the action to another worker (e.g., the robot).
+In our architecture, each allocation is the outcome of the optimization procedure, which evaluates all the other workers and finds the most suitable, which might be another human or one robot on the team.
+Thus, after a rejection, the role allocation method updates worker-action costs (which include the negation of the worker) and computes a new assignment for the available agents.
+If the same action is assigned to the same agent again, the action will be directly communicated to the worker without negotiation.